How Soberlink Proves Sobriety and Enforces Accountability in Recovery

 Honesty is often the first thing compromised during alcohol use disorder.
 According to Very Well Mind, below are various types of denial behavior involving lying:

-- Blame: People attribute their drinking behavior to external factors such as other people, situational circumstances, or bad luck.
+• Blame: People attribute their drinking behavior to external factors such as other people, situational circumstances, or bad luck.
 “She makes me so mad I have to have a drink.”
 “If my job weren’t so frustrating, I wouldn’t need a drink.”
 “It’s bad luck that the cop stopped me after I left the bar.”

-- Defensiveness: The individual is justifying their decision to drink.
+• Defensiveness: The individual is justifying their decision to drink.
 “It’s my body and my life; nobody else’s business.”

-- Dismissiveness: The individual either avoids discussing their drinking or denies its severity.
+• Dismissiveness: The individual either avoids discussing their drinking or denies its severity.
 “Let’s not talk about this now, okay?”
 “Stop nagging me about drinking.”

-- False agreement: The person acknowledges a problem and agrees to take action but fails to follow through.
+• False agreement: The person acknowledges a problem and agrees to take action, but fails to follow through.
 “Yeah, I need to cut back.”
 “This is my last drink.”

-- Making comparisons: People with alcohol use disorder often excuse their drinking to themselves as a normal pattern.
+• Making comparisons: People with alcohol use disorder often excuse their drinking to themselves as a normal pattern.
 “I don’t drink as much as Charlie, and he’s not having any problems.”
 “At least I’m not drunk all day like my dad was.

-- Rationalization: The person explains their excessive drinking in a way that justifies or rationalizes it.“I only had two.”
+• Rationalization: The person explains their excessive drinking in a way that justifies or rationalizes it.“I only had two.”
 “I haven’t had a drink in a week.”

 Accountability in Recovery

 Being accountable when new in recovery can be a daunting task.
-For someone that is newly sober, life without alcohol is truly like being reborn.
+For someone who is newly sober, life without alcohol is truly like being reborn.
 It takes a lot of work to do the most basic acts of living.
 Once an alcoholic has some time in recovery, they gain more responsibility.
 Responsibility is a bit different than accountability.
 Responsibility is task-oriented.
 Recovering alcoholics become part of a team with their recovery groups.
 They complete “tasks” with their team.
 Accountability is what happens after a situation has occurred.
 It is how someone responds and takes ownership of their actions.

 For example, when the alcoholic was drinking, if they received a DUI conviction, how were they accountable to law enforcement during sobriety?
 Another example might be if you are in a child custody dispute with an ex-spouse; how were they accountable for their sobriety in that court case?